exasol/virtual-schemas/doc/development/static_code_analysis.md

 Even if the duplications are only configurations and they are small, the numbers add up.

 Sonar does not support `@SuppressWarnings` for code duplication checks.
-The only option at the time of this writing is to exclude whole Files from the duplication check using Filename patterns.
+The only option at the time of this writing is to exclude whole files from the duplication check using Filename patterns.

 The following patterns are excluded: